Financially reviewed by Patrick Flood, CFA.

 What Is Portfolio Diversification?

 Portfolio diversification simply means combining different assets in one’s investment portfolio, effectively spreading out your risk.
-As the related platitude says, “Don’t put all your eggs in one basket,” as it could be disastrous.
+As the related adage says, “Don’t put all your eggs in one basket,” as it could be disastrous.
 This couldn’t be more true in relation to investing and retirement planning.

 By diversifying one’s portfolio, the primary goals are to boost and maintain returns over time and also reduce the risk profile of the portfolio as a whole to avoid the permanent loss of capital and decrease the dispersion of possible outcomes.
 Specifically, we want to hold assets that don’t move in the same direction at the same time.
 Portfolio diversification can describe holding: